alcprince/ALC_EXP4---DataVis-2-ECE-A/README.md

 eceboard

 ```
-<h6>Using the filename INSTRU, have a dataframe where the values displayed has their "Track" set as 'Instrumentation', "Hometown" set as 'Luzon', and their "Electronics" score is greater than 70.
+<h6>1.
+Using the filename INSTRU, have a dataframe where the values displayed has their "Track" set as 'Instrumentation', "Hometown" set as 'Luzon', and their "Electronics" score is greater than 70.
 The values that are qualified with the previous conditions displays the values of the columns "Name", "GEAS", and "Electronics".
 <br>
 <br>